Ren23813/web_portfolio/README.md

 ## Steps to visualize (06-2025)
-#### Requirements: GitHub and Bun (JS)
-1. Open a new terminal and clone the repository by it's url `git clone https://github.com/Ren23813/web_portfolio.git`; or by SSH method `git clone git@github.com:Ren23813/web_portfolio.git`
-2. Move to that folder `cd web_portfolio`
-3. Run the developer mode with Bun `bun run dev`
-4. Open any web browser in the local port 5173, that is, `http://localhost:5173/`
+1. Open a desktop web browser at the url `https://ren23813.github.io/web_portfolio/` (smartphone compatibility yet not added).
-5. That's it!
+5. And that's it!
 That would be all ;D

 <br/>